HexPang/DayZHive/README.md

 Version 1.0.9

 What's News?

 Added Warning Message When received unknow action value.

-FAQ
+## FAQ

-Q What's this?
+Q: What's this?

-A It's a private hive system for DayZ Standalone(test passed on 0.47) to save player data.
+A: It's a private hive system for DayZ Standalone(test passed on 0.47) to save player data.

 Q: How to use ?